shaysugg/Notes/iOS-study/TDD/DI and Mocks.md

 }
 ```
 ### Fakes
-Fakes often have logic, but instead of providing real or production data, they provide test data.
+Fakes often have **logic**, but instead of providing real or production data, they provide test data.
 For example, a fake network manager might read/write from local JSON files instead of connecting over a network.
 ```Swift
 class FakeDataSource: DataSourceProtocol {
 	func getNumberOfItems() -> Int {